Mamiya Press: Models

+Generation 1

-Mamiya Press
+Mamiya Press (Deluxe)

-The original Mamiya Press was introduced in 1960 with the M-type back attachment system.
+The original Mamiya Press was introduced in September 1960 with the M-type (Mamiya) back attachment system.
 It came with a 90 mm lens and has a bellows mechanism on the back that allows up to 15 degrees of tilt and 31 mm of extension.
+The camera was launched as the Mamiya Press Deluxe for the United States market in 1962.

 Mamiya Press G

-The Press G, introduced in 1963, is identical to the original except for the G-type back attachment system, which is compatible with Graflex Speed Graphic cameras.
+The Press G, introduced in November 1963, is identical to the original except for the G-type (Graflok) back attachment system, which is compatible with the same interface used by Graflex Speed Graphic cameras.
+Externally, the Press G can be distinguished by the color of the leather covering, which is black to match the Graflex accessories.
+The Press (Deluxe) is trimmed in grey leather instead.